david-walters-HMRC/vat-service-guide/source/documentation/set-up.html.md

 ## Register for VAT
 <!--- Section owner: SABR --->

-This does not apply for businesses or clients who are already VAT registered and have a VAT Registration Number (VRN).

-Post April 2019 we will deliver a VAT Registration service that will allow businesses new to VAT to subscribe at the same time as they sign up to VAT (MTD).

-Until this service is delivered, new businesses will need to register for VAT using the existing service, then navigate to the VAT (MTD) sign up service and complete that journey.
-The service will request information about the business and the person running it.
-Following successful registration the business will be informed of their VAT Return deadlines.
+### For businesses

+Since April 2019, most VAT registered businesses, and agents acting on their behalf, have been required to keep digital records using HMRC compatible software.
+This is known as Making Tax Digital for VAT (MTD).

+When the taxable turnover goes above the VAT threshold, the business must sign up to MTD and use their software to:

+* keep their VAT records
+* send their VAT Returns direct to HMRC

+Most modern accounting software can do this already but the business should check if theirs is compatible.

+### For agents

+Accountants and tax advisers need an [Agent services account](https://www.gov.uk/guidance/sign-in-to-your-agent-services-account) to sign up their clients to Making Tax Digital for VAT.
+They’ll need to sign clients up individually as it’s currently not possible to sign all their clients up at the same time.

+### Future developments

+In the future, new businesses will be able to register for VAT and sign up to Making Tax Digital at the same time.

+Until then, businesses should:

+* register for VAT using the current VAT registration service
+* complete the sign-up process and provide information about the business and the person running it

+After signing up, the business will receive details of when they should submit their VAT Return.
+These details can also be found in their HMRC services account.

-Agents must already be subscribed to HMRC agent services in order to access the new VAT registration service on behalf of their clients.
+Agents must already be subscribed to HMRC agent services to access the new VAT registration service on behalf of their clients.

 ## Agent signs up client for VAT (MTD)
 <!--- Section owner: SABR --->